 The doctor strolled in.
 He seemed to be on Easy Street too.
 Since we were the last couple – just about -in America – to NOT find out the sex of the baby – he asked if we had names for both.
 We said we had the boy figured out but we hadn’t quite settled on a girl.
 “Ahh,” he said, “Well, maybe you won’t need it.”

 There was some coaxing and pushing and then the doctor casually said – “A boy.”
 And the nurse plopped our new baby boy on a table – sitting upright while she examined him.
 It took a moment for me to notice he was crying – a tiny, infant cry – I could barely hear it.
 It was like he was trying NOT to get my attention.
 I thought – I love that kid.

-We made the first call.
-Everyone was dying to know.
-Boy?
-Girl?
-We called Jim’s parents first – Jim bellowed, “It’s a boy!”
+We made the first call to Jim’s parents.
+He bellowed, “It’s a boy!”
 Then a loud cheer came out of the phone.
 It was a raucous one – like someone had scored a touchdown or something.
 It wafted around the room.